Liron-Berger/Onion-Routing/README.md

 1) Download and install Python 2.7 (https://www.python.org/download/releases/2.7/)
 2) Download this repository and extract the zip.
 3) Download and install the latest version of Firefox (https://www.mozilla.org/en-US/firefox/)
-4) Change Firefox settings to connect via Socks5 to your local ip and port 1080.
+4) Change Firefox settings to connect with socks5 proxy to your local ip and port 1080.
 5) Change the address in all configuration files to your ip.
 ```